 Summer: This species was first noted in Nebraska in 1963 in western Douglas Co, where it was heard by residents and eventually verified in 1966 (Sharpe 1967).
 Following this first record, another bird was heard for about a month near Peru mid-May to mid-Jun 1965 (Gates 1965).
 At about the same time 2-3 were heard in Indian Cave SP, Nemaha and Richardson Cos 24 May 1966 (Sharpe 1967) and at least eight were there 3 May 1969, when it was considered “clearly more common” than in 1966 (Tate 1969).
 There are numerous reports since from Indian Cave SP, including a tally of six there 30 Jun 2010, and the state’s second documented nest, containing one chick, was photographed there 6 Jun 2012.
 The status of Chuck-will’s-widow in the counties along the Kansas border has only recently been realized (Brenner and Jorgensen 2019, 2020); in Kansas, it summers west to Washington Co, to the south of Jefferson Co, Nebraska, and there are recent reports west to Jewell and Phillips Cos, Kansas, the latter south of Harlan Co, Nebraska.

 It occurs along the Missouri River Valley with some regularity north to Dakota Co, where the earliest report was 13 Jun 1988, and it has been reported there each year since 1990 in the period 6 May-14 Jun.
 There is a single Dixon Co report, 14 May 1993, and singles were at Wiseman WMA, Cedar Co 16 Jun 2011 and 24 May 2013.
-Surprisingly, one was heard at Bohemia Prairie, Knox Co, 7 Jul 2008, the northernmost record for the state; at least one was there 10-28 Jul 2009, one each 15 May and 14 Jun 2010, and one 17 May 2012.
-Another site for Knox Co is along the south shore of Lewis and Clark Lake near Gavin’s Point Dam, where one was heard 7 May 2012, at least one was seen and recorded 21-25 May and 8 Jun 2018, and one was recorded 23-26 Jun 2020.
+Surprisingly, one was heard at Bohemia Prairie, Knox Co, 7 Jul 2008, the northernmost for the state at the time; at least one was there 10-28 Jul 2009, one each 15 May and 14 Jun 2010, and one 17 May 2012.
+Another site for Knox Co, even farther north, is along the south shore of Lewis and Clark Lake near Gavin’s Point Dam, where one was heard 7 May 2012, at least one was seen and recorded 21-25 May and 8 Jun 2018, and singles were recorded 23-26 Jun 2020 and 28 Jun 2021.